Accelize/apyfal/docs/index.md

 ### Limitations

-+ Max data file is limited to 30 G ( in case of usage of pycurl) or 2G using urllib
++ Max data file is limited to 30GB (in case of usage of pycurl) or 2GB else
-+ Timeout will appear if request take more than 900s
++ Timeout will appear if request takes more than 900s

 ## User Documentation